TheWitcher1991/gross-js/README.md

 # GROSS-JS

->## I warn you!
-Plugin in development.
-If you download it and use it, there may be errors in some functions or they will not work

 > This is a plugin that speeds up work with some code.
 He is very similar to jQuery